CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Theoretical Analysis

 \section{Theoretical Analysis}

-In mid–training, \methods learns a reliable proxy of the flow map, yielding a well–aligned initialization for post–training.
-We assess this effect by analyzing the CM flow map $\bPsi_{t\to 0}$ in the post–training stage; the same reasoning applies to the general flow map $\bPsi_{t\to s}$, such as MF.
+In mid–training, \methods learns a reliable proxy of the flow map, which then serves as a well–aligned initialization for post–training.
+To quantify this effect, we analyze the CM flow map $\bPsi_{t\to 0}$ in the post–training stage; the same reasoning applies to general flow maps $\bPsi_{t\to s}$ such as MF.